nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     length and screen size.
 - **Attempt at WebView**
   - An attempt was made to include the WebView into our application for the user to have quick access to our user guide.
-    However, after v1.3 was tested during PE-D, much issues surfaces from rendering issues when users use the webview to navigate outside the expected websites.
+    However, after v1.3 was tested during PE-D, much issues surfaced from rendering issues when users use the webview to navigate outside the expected websites.
 It was eventually decided to scrap the WebView for a simple text based summary together with the existing link to our user guide.
 - **Keyboard overrides**